DrDaveTurner/HPC-User/episodes/array-jobs.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions
-- "What do array jobs have to do with high-performance computing?"
+- What do array jobs have to do with high-performance computing?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
-- "Learn what an array job is in a batch scheduler"
+- Learn what an array job is in a batch scheduler.
-- "Understand what types of science can make use of array jobs"
+- Understand what types of science can make use of array jobs.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ### Array jobs using Slurm